ollien/twine/README.md

 Twine is a tracing tool based on Ferd's wonderful [`recon_trace`](https://ferd.github.io/recon/recon_trace.html).

-`recon_trace` is great for providing a safe way to debug live BEAM systems, but can be a little unweidly, especially on Elixir systems. `Twine` is a wrapper for `recon_trace`, and adds a familiar, friendly, syntax.
+`recon_trace` is great for providing a safe way to debug live BEAM systems, but can be a little unweildy, especially on Elixir systems. `Twine` is a wrapper for `recon_trace`, and adds a familiar, friendly, syntax.

 ## Usage